lautenba/ADA_pADAwan_Project/README.md

 For our project, we will focus on the following questions:

-- Trends of food production over the years and search for correlations with the popularity of different recipes.

-- Is there an increase|decrease in the use of some ingredients in the recent years ?
-If so, why ?

 - From where does the rating of the recipe come from ?
 Ingredients, time, combination between ingredients, what type of meal (main course, dessert), originality, (try to predict some "ideal recipes by interpolating) ?

+- Is the pattern clear enough to be able to predict the ranking a new recipe will have ?

+- (Trends of food production over the years and search for correlations with the popularity of different recipes.)

+- (Is there an increase|decrease in the use of some ingredients in the recent years ?
+If so, why ?)